vladaviedov/ghls-template/README.md

 	- The default setting is to run it at 00:00 once a day.

 The workflow will generate a file `generated.svg` (or specified by `OUTPUT_FILE`).

-## Known Issues

-- The job will take a long time if you have a lot of commits